ptrdom/scalajs-vite/README.md

 scalajs-vite is a module bundler for Scala.js projects that use npm packages: it bundles the .js file emitted by the Scala.js compiler with its npm dependencies into a single .js file using Vite.

-Setup and use of this plugin should feel quite familiar to users of well known [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler), with the main difference being  that there is no special handling of `npmDependencies` - they must be provided through `package.json` placed within `vite` directory in project's base.

 ## Getting started

+Plugin should feel quite familiar to the users of well known [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler), with the main difference being  that there is no special handling of `npmDependencies` - they must be provided through `package.json` placed within `vite` directory in project's base.

 ### Basic setup